SumiHui/sumihui.github.io/_posts/tensoflow/2017-10-19-TutorialsCifar10Cifar10.md

 ```
 Must have strides[0] = strides[3] = 1.
 For the most common case of the same horizontal and vertices strides, strides = [1, stride, stride, 1].

-**Args:**
+>**Args:**
-> * input: A Tensor.
+> * `input`: A Tensor.
 Must be one of the following types: half, float32.
 A 4-D tensor.
 The dimension order is interpreted according to the value of data_format, see below for details.
-> * filter: A Tensor.
+> * `filter`: A Tensor.
 Must have the same type as input.
 A 4-D tensor of shape [filter_height, filter_width, in_channels, out_channels]
-> * strides: A list of ints.
+> * `strides`: A list of ints.
 1-D tensor of length 4.
 The stride of the sliding window for each dimension of input.
 The dimension order is determined by the value of data_format, see below for details.
-> * padding: A string from: "SAME", "VALID".
+> * `padding`: A string from: "SAME", "VALID".
 The type of padding algorithm to use.
 use_cudnn_on_gpu: An optional bool.
 Defaults to True.
-> * data_format: An optional string from: "NHWC", "NCHW".
+> * `data_format`: An optional string from: "NHWC", "NCHW".
 Defaults to "NHWC".
 Specify the data format of the input and output data.
 With the default format "NHWC", the data is stored in the order of: [batch, height, width, channels].
 Alternatively, the format could be "NCHW", the data storage order of: [batch, channels, height, width].
-> * name: A name for the operation (optional).
+> * `name`: A name for the operation (optional).

-**Returns:**
+>**Returns:**
 > A Tensor.
 Has the same type as input.
 A 4-D tensor.
 The dimension order is determined by the value of data_format, see below for details.

-google 官方提供的cifar-10训练网络实现过程大致如下：
+cifar-10训练网络实现过程大致如下：

 > * Model inputs
 > * Model prediction